How You Can Help Older Adults Stay Connected

 - Let them know you're thinking of them.

-- Spend time outside.
+- Spend time with them outdoors.

 - Start a conversation by asking what you can do to help.